alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 To make this Remote Desktop Service accessible from the internet a A record will need to be added to the external domain name servers.
 The A record must match the FQDN of the server i.e. RDS.DSGROUP10.CO.UK.
 The IP address for this record is the external IP address that is assigned to the RDS\_NIC1 resource within the Azure Portal.

+### Install software on report writing VM (RDSSSH2)
+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

+- Change to the "data-safe-haven/new\_dsg\_environment/dsg_deploy_scripts/04_create_rds/" directory

+- Ensure you are logged into the Azure within PowerShell using the command: Connect-AzAccount

+- Ensure the active subscription is set to that you are using for the new DSG environment using the command: Set-AzContext -SubscriptionId \"DSG Template Testing\"

+- Generate a new account-level SAS token with read-only access to the DSG artifacts storage account in the Safe Haven Management Test subscription by running the following commands from the `data-safe-haven/new_dsg_environment/dsg_deploy_scripts/` directory.
+  - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)
+  - `New-AccountSasToken "<SH-Management-Subscription-Name>" "RG_DSG_ARTIFACTS" "dsgxartifacts"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name`

+- Connect to the "Remote Desktop Session Server 2" (RDSSH2) via Remote Desktop

+- Download OpenOffice using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/Apache_OpenOffice.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Download TexLive using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/TexLive-Setup.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Download WinEdt using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/WinEdt-Setup.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)

+- Install the downloaded packages

+- Once installed logout of the server

 ## Deploy Data Server

-- Ensure you have the latest version of the Safe Haven repository from [[https://github.com/alan-turing-institute/data-safe-haven]{.underline}](https://github.com/alan-turing-institute/data-safe-haven).
+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

 - Change to the "data-safe-haven/new\_dsg\_environment/dsg_deploy_scripts/05_create_dataserver/" directory

-- Ensure you are logged into the Azure within PowerShell using the command: Connect-AzAccount
+- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Ensure the active subscription is set to that you are using for the new DSG environment using the command: Set-AzContext -SubscriptionId \"DSG Template Testing\"
+- Ensure the active subscription is set to that you are using for the new DSG environment using the command: `Set-AzContext -SubscriptionId "DSG Template Testing"`

-- Run the "./Create\_Data\_Server.ps1" script, providing the following information when prompted.
+- Run the `./Create_Data_Server.ps1` script, providing the following information when prompted.

   - First two octets of the address range (e.g. "10.250")